vandre-sales/meliva-ds/docs/docs/theming/color.md

 ## Semantic Colors

 Semantic colors help reinforce a specific message, intended usage, or expected results through familiar, meaningful hues.
-Each specify colors to use for fills, borders, and text so that they can be used across components with predictable results and easily assembled with readable contrast.
+Each color is identified by its semantic group, role, and attention using the format `--wa-color-{group}-{role}-{attention}`.
 There are five groups of semantic colors:

 - **Brand** to reinforce your project's branding
 - **Success** to express validity or confirmation
-- **Neutral** for content that is idle, inactive, or innocuous
+- **Neutral** for ordinary or inactive content
 - **Warning** to express caution or uncertainty
 - **Danger** to express errors or risk

+Each group defines colors for specific roles so that colors can be easily assembled with predictable results and readable contrast.
+There are three roles:

+- **Fill** for background colors or areas larger than a few pixels
+- **Border** for borders, dividers, and other stroke-width elements
+- **On** for content displayed on a fill.
+We recommend a minimum 4.5:1 contrast ratio against fills with the corresponding attention.

+Finally, each color is named according to how much attention it draws.
+We use noise as an analogy to describe attention: a loud noise draws more attention than a quiet one.
+Too much noise can be distracting and make it hard to concentrate.
+There are three levels of attention:

+- **Quiet** draws the least attention
+- **Normal** draws some attention
+- **Loud** draws the most attention

+For colors with the `on` role, `quiet`, `normal`, and `loud` describe the attention of the fill they are meant to be paired with.

 | Custom Property               |  <code>brand</code>             |  <code>success</code>           |  <code>neutral</code>           |  <code>warning</code>           | <code>danger</code>             |
 | ----------------------------- | ------------------------------- | ------------------------------- | ------------------------------- | ------------------------------- | ------------------------------- |